|Open Government Resource Manual (PDF)

 A Message from Attorney General Bob Ferguson

-Greetings.
-Welcome to the Washington State Attorney General’s Office 2015 Open Government Resource Manual.
+Welcome to the Washington State Attorney General’s Office 2016 Open Government Resource Manual.

 This manual provides you information about our state’s Sunshine Laws.
 I am committed to enhancing transparency in government.
 Open government is vital to a free and informed society, and this updated guide will help both public officials and the people they serve understand our state’s open government laws.

-This manual modernizes the prior online manual to reflect the past several years’ developments in the state’s Public Records Act and Open Public Meetings Act, and court decisions interpreting those laws.
+This 2016 edition modernizes the prior manual interpreting those laws.
 The manual includes summaries of and links to relevant statutes, court decisions, formal Attorney General Opinions, and Public Records Act Model Rules.

-The manual was produced by my office with the assistance of attorneys representing media and requesters, and local and state government organizations.
-If you have questions or comments about the contents of this manual, please contact Nancy Krier, the Assistant Attorney General for Open Government at firstname.lastname@example.org.
+My office produced this manual with the assistance of attorneys representing media and requesters, and local and state government organizations.
+If you have questions or comments about the contents of this manual, please fill out this Contact Form.

-My office seeks to be a resource for the public and for government entities on the state’s Public Records Act and the Open Public Meetings Act.
-Please explore our website for training and other open government information at http://www.atg.wa.gov/open-government.
+My office is a resource for you regarding the state’s Public Records Act and the Open Public Meetings Act.
+Please explore our website for training and other open government information at https://www.atg.wa.gov/open-government.

-Thank you for your interest in open transparent government.
-I hope you find the open government manual informative and useful.
+Thank you for your interest in open, transparent government.

 Washington State Attorney General

 The Attorney General’s Open Government Resource Manual describes Washington’s open government laws as of the last update in 2016.
 The manual was previously updated in 2015.
 Readers should be aware that court decisions issued or statutes enacted after the last revised date of the manual or a particular chapter may impact the law as summarized here.

 The manual has a table of contents, introduction, and three chapters: